garethjmsaunders/digital-code-style-guide/xml.md

 ```

 * The XML prolog is optional.
 If it exists, it must come first in the document.
+* To avoid errors, you should specify the encoding used, or save your XML files as UTF-8; UTF-8 is the default character encoding for XML documents.
+* Depending on the schema used, the DTD is optional.
+* The `standalone="yes"` attribute is optional.
+Valid values are `yes` and `no` (default value).
+The attribute is only relevant when a DTD is used; and irrelevant when used with a schema instead of a DTD.
 * XML documents may contain international characters, like Norwegian `øæå` or French `êèé`.
-* To avoid errors, you should specify the encoding used, or save your XML files as UTF-8; UTF-8 is the default character encoding for XML documents.